YoussefHindi/10666089_autonomous_nav/README.md

 In the spread sheet you calculated the mean (Average_Error_Percentage) and the Standard Deviation which how far the path the robot was taking from the the average path error.
 <img src="images/final_excel.png" >
 Now basically you have calculated the average error percentage between the global path and the actual path taken by the robot most of my expeiments was between 3~10 % which is fairly accurate and acceptable.

+Check the videos folder showing how to use the package.

+Open /10666089_autonomous_nav/videos/Error_calculation
+you'll find 1 video showing the package working and how to use it:
+'''
+error_calc
+'''

 ### EXTRA Improvement to the State of the Art

 In this secion i chose to improve the path planning algorithm by applying different path planning methods to th state of the art.
 The importance of this section is not easily identifiable as different path planning algorithims has it's advantages and disadvantages such as getting stuck in local minima or high computational time for path calculation etc. check this [paper](https://www.researchgate.net/publication/320774676_Path_Planning_Algorithms_A_comparative_study) for further details about the importance of different path planning algorithims and the importance of each.